Macroscopic-ranged proximity effect in graphite: Introduction

 One possibility to obtain the PE over macroscopic scales, hence, is to study the properties of S-N-S sandwiches with clean N materials possessing both large $\xi_N$ and indications of superconducting fluctuations.
-A promising candidate satisfying such conditions is graphite, which can be described as a quasi-compensated layered semimetal.
-In this highly anisotropic material, $\rho_a/\rho_c < 10^{-4}$, $l \lesssim 10$ $\mu$m and $v_F \approx 10^6$ m/s \cite{Zhou2006, Garcia2008, Camargo2016}.
+A promising candidate satisfying both conditions is graphite, which can be described as a quasi-compensated layered semimetal.
+In this material \cite{Zhou2006, Garcia2008, Camargo2016}, $\rho_a/\rho_c < 10^{-4}$, $l \lesssim 10$ $\mu$m and $v_F \approx 10^6$ m/s.
 These values lead to large estimated normal coherence lengths at low temperatures $\xi_N (T=4\text{ K}) = \hbar v_F / 2\pi k_B T \approx 2$ $\mu$m.
-In addition, indications of SC in this system are scattered across the literature.
-Among them, are the presence of switching features in magnetoresistance akin to Josephson junction arrays embedded the material \cite{Antonowicz1974, Kopelevich2003, Lebedev2014, Ballestar2015}, signatures of a Bose-metal phase \cite{Kopelevich2006, Kopelevich2000} (also seen in Bi) and the existence of superconducting-like magnetization hysteresis loops even at high temperatures \cite{Kopelevich2000}.
+It also presents various indications of SC, reported across the literature.
+Among them, are the presence of switching features in magnetoresistance akin to Josephson junction arrays \cite{Antonowicz1974, Kopelevich2003, Lebedev2014, Ballestar2015}, signatures of a Bose-metal phase \cite{Kopelevich2006, Kopelevich2000} (also seen in Bi) and the existence of superconducting-like magnetization hysteresis loops even at high temperatures \cite{Kopelevich2000}.
 In addition, very recently, percolative ($R = 0$) superconductivity has been measured in twisted bi- \cite{Cao2018} and multi-layer \cite{Liu2019} graphenes.

-Given these indications, it is possible that the superconducting PE in graphite can have a far longer reach than $\xi_N \approx 1$ $\mu$m, possibly reaching macroscopic scales.
-So far, however, no such signatures have been observed.
+Given these signatures, it is conceivable the superconducting PE in graphite can have a far longer reach than $\xi_N \approx 1$ $\mu$m, possibly reaching macroscopic scales.
+So far, however, no such a phenomenon has been observed.
 Instead, most available reports on the literature focus on nanometer-sized devices \cite{Hayashi2008, Sato2008, Lee2013, Sato2008v2, Sangiao2017}.
 Here, we studied the electrical transport characteristics of millimetric samples outfitted with superconducting current-injection leads.
 Results revealed signatures of a long-range PE in our devices, persisting above $700$ $\mu$m ($200-300$ $\xi_N$) from the superconducting electrodes - an unusually long distance in bulk systems.